|

 A person with a substance use disorder can’t hide the effects of their addiction forever.
 There will be signs that they can’t control, such as mood swings, fatigue, loss of coordination, or slurred speech.
 The psychological and physical effects are nearly impossible to keep hidden.

 Some family members may look the other way, unsure of how to address the issue.
 Others may try to intervene, which can cause friction.
-The truth is, many people don’t understand how to help a loved one who is suffering from an addiction to drugs or alcohol.
+The truth is with addiction in relationships, many people don’t understand how to help a loved one who is suffering from an addiction to drugs or alcohol.
 They may offer all the wrong types of support—like making excuses when their loved one doesn’t show up for a social obligation or offering money when they have some sense of where it could go.